 Overview

-First, the basic idea is to create a pill box “block” for each time of day that medication is taken.
+First, the basic idea is to create a pillbox “block” for each time of day medication is taken.

-Next, put all the pill box “blocks” that are needed for one full day of medication onto as many pieces of paper as needed.
+Next, put all the pill box “blocks” that are needed for one full day of medication onto as many pieces of paper as required.

 Then, mount the paper(s) containing the pill box “blocks” onto a white erase board or sturdy piece of poster board.

-Important: Before putting it into use, make sure your pill board is correct by reviewing it with your older adult’s doctor or pharmacist.
+Important: Before using it, make sure your pill board is correct by reviewing it with your older adult’s doctor or pharmacist.

-• One pill box (like this) for each time of day that a person takes medications.
-For example, someone who takes medications at 10am and 7pm would need 2 separate pill boxes on their board.
+- One pill box (like this) for each time of day that a person takes medications.
+For example, someone who takes medications at 10 am and 7 pm would need two separate pill boxes on their board.

 The pill board is a concept that can be easily customized to suit different situations.